 The anterior cruciate ligament (or ACL) can be found under the femur.
 It is an important ligament that connects this bone with the tibia.
 This ligament is attached to a point toward the front of the upper tibia, and then crosses the interior of the knee joint to attach to a point to the rear of the lower femur.
 Conversely, the posterior cruciate ligament (PCL) is attached to the rear of the tibia and more to the front of the femur.
 The cross-like shape this forms supports the knee joint, and ensures that the bones stay apart.
 This contributes to the free and optimal movement of the joint.
 The ACL and PCL are surrounded by the meniscus, which protects and supports these ligaments to a certain extent.
 The medial and lateral collateral ligaments connect the tibia and femur on either sides of the joint.

 Some research suggests that the number of new knee pain complaints in women have doubled over 20 years, and that the complaints in men have tripled over the same length of time.
 Most of these male patients were non-Hispanic Caucasian or of Mexican origin.
 The majority of the female patients were of African or Mexican origin.
 These statistics were not affected by age or body mass index.
 Other estimates suggest that episodic or chronic knee pain resulting in impaired joint stability and motion and decreased life quality is present in approximately 25% of all adults.

 Besides older adults, athletes may also be at higher risk of knee pain resulting from trauma (i.e. due to accidents or other injuries).
 Damage to cartilage and fascia may result from activities such as running, cycling, aerobics, and general sporting activity.
 Dislocations of the kneecap are prevalent among teenage girls of 13 to 18 years, which may also be associated with athletic activity.
 Those (particularly males) of ten to 15 years may be susceptible to osteochondrosis of the knee, which can also result in pain.

-Causes Of Knee PainPain in the knee as a result of trauma is typically related to adverse events such as:
+Pain in the knee as a result of trauma or injury is typically related to adverse events such as:

 Sprains or strains (i.e. twisting or other abnormal stress acting on tendons or ligaments)

-- Falling onto the knee joint
+Falling onto the knee joint

-- Atypical motions, such as excessive twisting or bending of the joint
+Atypical motions, such as excessive twisting or bending of the joint

 Inadvertent excessive rotations or twisting of the knee joint increases the risk of damage to the meniscus.
 Knee injuries may also be associated with occupational hazards, e.g. injuries at work.